freeCodeCamp/guide/src/pages/html/responsive-web-design/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+You can use front end libraries or frameworks such as Bootstrap for building responsive web design.
+Get bootstrap [here](http://getbootstrap.com/).